jameshughes89/cs101/source/class10.rst

-Class #10 -- Tuples, Dictionaries, and Sets
+Topic #10 -- Tuples, Dictionaries, and Sets
 ===========================================

 * So far we have seen *lists* and *numpy arrays*.